 more informationMore information: Projects

 Das has co-authored over 30 peer-reviewed publications and several patent disclosures, given dozens of invited talks at several university colloquiums, department seminars, top rated conferences, and workshops.
 She serves in the editorial advisory board member of the ACS Central Science journal.
-Das is the recipient of IBM Outstanding Technical Achievement Award (the highest technical award at IBM), two IBM Research Division Awards, one IBM Eminence and Excellence Award, and one IBM Invention Achievement Award.
-Her research interest focuses on bridging the gap between physics-based and data-driven modeling of complex systems, with applications in chemistry, biology, and neuroscience.
+Das is the recipient of IBM Outstanding Technical Achievement Award (the highest technical award at IBM), two IBM Research Division Awards, one IBM Eminence and Excellence Award, and two IBM Invention Achievement Awards.